SergioCoboLopez/ELN_Sergio/docs/index.md

 1.This Electronic Lab Notebook is structured in months and weeks.
 2.Every week starts with a table of my goals for the week.
 3.There is an entry for every day
 4.Every day has different sub-entries for the things I am doing over the day.
 Sub-entries have a code of one or two letters to indicate the project or type of activity I am doing.
-Here is a table for common codes that do not depend on projects
+Here is a table for common codes that do not depend on specific projects

 | Activity | Code |
 | ----------- | ----------- |